 Coaching the Coaches

-The question of the day is, who’s coaching the coaches on coaching?
-The reality is there is no one coaching the coaches.
+The question of the day is, “who’s coaching the coaches on coaching?”
+The reality is that there is no one coaching the coaches.
 That’s right.
-Second-line sales managers (SLM) don’t coach their FLMs on their coaching.
-The reality is they have one-on-ones, but their meetings tend to focus on business issues, follow-up items and people issues.
+Second-line sales managers (SLM) don’t coach their front-line managers (FLM) on their coaching.
+They have one-on-ones, but their meetings focus on business issues, follow-up items and people issues.

-The role of the frontline manager (FLM) is to recruit, develop, and retain top sales performers.
+The role of the FLM is to recruit, develop, and retain top sales performers.
 By doing these basics well, you will consistently crush your sales objectives.

-If you have had no coaching training during COVID, I suggest you find a way to brush up on your coaching skills.
+If you have had no coaching training in the last year, I suggest you find a way to brush up on your coaching skills.
 Sales coaching is a challenging skill that very few sales managers master.
-With coaching, virtual sales calls as part of your responsibilities you may need to brush up on your coaching skills.

 Maybe you’re lucky.
 Your company has rolled out sales manager coaching training.
 The challenge is that training doesn’t always translate into doing.
 Studies show that 87% of a skill gained in training is lost within 30 days without reinforcement.

-This begs the question, how do sales executives and trainers ensure that their investment in sales coaching training positively and sustainably impacts performance?
+How do sales executives and enablement people ensure their investment in sales coaching training positively and sustainably impacts performance?

 There are several approaches companies can take to ingrain sales coaching training.
 The rationale for doing so should be apparent to the reader.

 It goes as such, by creating STAR sales coaches, they will develop top salespeople who will crush their sales numbers.

 Would you agree that coaching is a powerful approach that helps improve all skills?